Trolley problem: Original dilemma

 A utilitarian view asserts that it is obligatory to steer to the track with one man on it.
-According to classical utilitarianism, such a decision would be not only permissible, but, morally speaking, the better option (than other option being no action at all).
+According to classical utilitarianism, such a decision would be not only permissible, but, morally speaking, the better option (the other option being no action at all).
 This fact makes diverting the trolley obligatory.
 An alternative viewpoint is that since moral wrongs are already in place in the situation, moving to another track constitutes a participation in the moral wrong, making one partially responsible for the death when otherwise no one would be responsible.
 An opponent of action may also point to the incommensurability of human lives.
 Under some interpretations of moral obligation, simply being present in this situation and being able to influence its outcome constitutes an obligation to participate.
 If this is the case, then doing nothing would be considered an immoral act.

 Empirical research

 In 2001 the psychologist Joshua Greene and colleagues published the results of the first significant empirical investigation of people's responses to trolley problems.
 Using functional magnetic resonance imaging, they demonstrated that "personal" dilemmas (like pushing a man off a footbridge) preferentially engage brain regions associated with emotion, whereas "impersonal" dilemmas (like diverting the trolley by flipping a switch) preferentially engaged regions associated with controlled reasoning.
 On these grounds, they advocate for the dual-process account of moral decision-making.
 Since then, numerous other studies have employed trolley problems to study moral judgement, investigating topics like the role and influence of stress, emotional state, impression management, levels of anonymity, different types of brain damage, physiological arousal, different neurotransmitters, and genetic factors on responses to trolley dilemmas.

 Trolley problems have been used as a measure of utilitarianism, but their usefulness for such purposes has been criticized.

-In 2017 a group led by Michael Stevens, a YouTuber also known as Vsauce, performed the first realistic trolley-problem experiment.
+In 2017 a group led by Michael Stevens, a YouTuber known for his brand Vsauce, performed the first realistic trolley-problem experiment.
 Subjects were placed alone in what they thought was a train-switching station, and shown footage they believed to be real (but was pre-recorded) of a train going down a track, with five workers on the main track, and one on the secondary track; the participants had the option to pull the lever to divert the train toward the secondary track.
 Five of the seven participants did not pull the lever.